lino-framework/book/docs/specs/countries.rst

 .. currentmodule:: lino_xl.lib.countries

-The :mod:`lino_xl.lib.countries` plugin defines models and choicelists for managing names of geographical places.
+The :mod:`lino_xl.lib.countries` plugin defines models and choicelists for managing names of countries, provinces, cities and villages, with spcial focus on their usage in postal addresses.

 .. contents::
    :local: